Jamo Nezzar

-Jamo Nezzar (born December 6, 1966 in Batna, Algeria) is a retired professional bodybuilder and internationally renowned personal training expert, and founder of JamCore Training and Co-owner of MyFitTribe.com.
+Jamo Nezzar (born December 6, 1966, in Batna, Algeria) is a retired professional bodybuilder and personal training expert, and founder of JamCore Training, JC Elite Coaching Academy and Co-owner of MyFitTribe.com and Elite Trainer.

 Life and bodybuilding career

 Jamo Nezzar was born in Batna, Algeria on December 6, 1966.
 At a young age, Jamo was always interested in health and sports, and eventually led to studying biology.
 After completing his degree in biology, Jamo entered the pre-med program at the Dergana University in Algeria, soon realizing that his passion was for bodybuilding and personal training.

-With this realization and newfound direction he began a 22-year journey into professional bodybuilding.
-In 1987, Jamo moved to London to seriously pursue bodybuilding, until 1994 he focused on training and competition, allowing him to travel the world.
-During his travels Jamo also worked with others as a personal trainer.
+In 1987, Jamo moved to London to seriously pursue bodybuilding, until 1994 he focused on training and competition.
+During his travels Jamo also worked with others as a fitness consultant.

-During his bodybuilding career, more than 100 articles have been written about Jamo's training style and nutritional philosophy, and he has appeared on the covers of more than 27 fitness magazines including Musclemag, Pump, Body Fitness, Muscle and Fitness and Sports Review.
-In addition, Jamo has been featured in television programs both in Europe and in the United States, including BBC2, Sky Sport, American Muscle, ESPN and “Lifestyle at Muscle Beach” on the Discovery Channel.

 In 2001, Jamo moved to Southern California to further his career as an International Federation of BodyBuilders professional and fitness specialist.
 During this time his personal training efforts and development of JamCore Training were solidified into a successful system.
 Jamo retired from competition in 2003 and focused on helping others lead fit, healthy lives.
-His dynamic personality and unique personal training system take him all over the world, working with many different people.
-His ability to fluently speak English, French and Arabic has been a great asset throughout his life.

 Company

-After retiring from professional bodybuilding, Jamo continued working as a personal trainer, JamCore Training, a personal training system offering online fitness, health and nutrition information, and core workouts that can be downloaded to a computer and video iPods.
-JamCore personal training is a corporation, based in Ventura, in Southern California.
-It has 1,776 members in the United States.
+After retiring from professional bodybuilding due to injury in 2003, Jamo founded JamCore Training, a company specializing in personal training.
+During this time, Jamo developed the JamCore Training system, a program that offered online fitness, health and nutrition information.

 Jamo working with Incendia Media then took JamCore Training and created a great new Health & Fitness Social Network called MyFitTribe.com.
 The extended capabilities, great features, friendly community and MyFitTribe Team giving great Health & Fitness information in articles, videos, pictures, blogs with all the features of a social network.

-A number of top athletes and fitness enthusiasts from a wide variety of disciplines such as swimming, surfing, soccer, football, water polo, volleyball and martial arts.
+In 2008, Jamo decided to specialize in a new niche: women’s training.
+After four years of focusing on this niche, Jamo was approached by the organizers of the Miss California and Miss USA beauty pageants to train their competitors.
+His expertise played a pivotal role in helping Nicole Johnson win Miss California USA 2010 and Alyssa Campanella before she went on to become Miss USA 2011.

+In 2012, Jamo spent two years preparing IFBB Bikini competitors for their competitions while simultaneously developing the JCSWEAT20 workout—a home-based program designed for women to achieve optimal results.
+During this time, he also opened his first official gym, JamCore Gym, in Westlake Village.